Ficus: Cultivation

-Cultural and spiritual significance
+Cultural significance

-Fig trees have profoundly influenced culture through several religious traditions.
-Among the more famous species are the sacred fig tree (Pipal, bodhi, bo, or po, Ficus religiosa) and other banyan figs such as Ficus benghalensis.
-The oldest living plant of known planting date is a Ficus religiosa tree known as the Sri Maha Bodhi planted in the temple at Anuradhapura, Sri Lanka by King Tissa in 288 BCE.
-In Asia, figs are important in Buddhism and Hinduism.
-The Buddha is traditionally held to have found bodhi (enlightenment) while meditating for 49 days under a sacred fig. The same species was Ashvattha, the "world tree" of Hinduism.
+Fig trees have profoundly influenced culture through several religious and cultural traditions, and several species are regarded as sacred.
+The sacred fig (F. religiosa) is especially important in Asia.
+In Buddhism, it is believed that Gautama Buddha attained bodhi (enlightenment) after meditating beneath the Bodhi tree for 49 days.
+After destroyed in seventh century, a branch of the original tree was planted in Anuradhapura, Sri Lanka, approximately in the third century BCE.
+In Hinduism, the same species is known as the Ashvattha, which is revered as a sacred "world tree".
 The Plaksa Pra-sravana was said to be a fig tree between the roots of which the Sarasvati River sprang forth; it is usually held to be a sacred fig but more probably is Ficus virens.
 In Jainism, the consumption of any fruit belonging to this genus is prohibited.
 The common fig is one of two significant trees in Islam, and there is a sura in Quran named "The Fig" or At-Tin (سوره تین).
 The common fig tree is first mentioned in the Bible when Adam and Eve, after gaining knowledge of their nakedness, sew fig leaves together for coverings.
 Throughout the Hebrew Bible, the fig tree symbolizes peace, prosperity, and divine blessing.
 It is often paired with the grapevine as a key agricultural product of ancient Israel and is listed among the Seven Species with which the land was blessed.
 Its sweet fruit was highly valued, and the tree appears in parables and prophetic texts, sometimes as a symbol of abundance, and at other times, when withered or destroyed, as a metaphor for judgment and desolation.
 The fig tree was sacred in ancient Greece and Cyprus, where it was a symbol of fertility.